mongodb/docs-compass/source/includes/schema-export-format-expanded.rst

-Expanded format schema objects contain the following fields:
+Expanded format schema objects contain these fields in addition to the Standard Schema fields:

 .. list-table::
    :header-rows: 1